-The Hybla Valley-Gum Springs CBC is distinguished by the convergence and intermingling of the area's ecology and history, which together add richness to the built environment.
-The area's ecological resources include streams that traverse the area at and below ground as well as the woodlands and wetlands of nearby Huntley Meadows Park.
-Heritage resources include the historic Gum Springs community, the historical alignment of Route 1, the former Hybla Valley Airport, the Historic Huntley Estate and the historical location of a former drive-in movie theater.
+Hybla Valley-Gum Springs is distinguished by the convergence and intermingling of the area's ecology and history, which together add richness to the built environment.
+The area's ecological resources include streams that traverse the area as well as the woodlands and wetlands of nearby Huntley Meadows Park.
+Heritage resources include many sites within Gum Springs, the historical alignment of Route 1, the former Hybla Valley Airport, the nearby Huntley Estate, and the historical location of a former drive-in movie theater.
+Gum Springs is an especially important part of the history of the corridor as Fairfax County's first community of freed African Americans.
+Refer to the Gum Springs Historical Society and Museum for maps and information about the community's history since its founding by West Ford.